 - Prisoner of War Information Bureau (PWIB) records in WO 307, and its overseas sub-bureaux in CO 323, FO 916 and WO 32

 - war diaries of a few hospitals, depots and camps in WO 177/1833-1855 – also check British Army Second World War diaries

 - files on the internment of PoWs in HO 215

 - correspondence on the treatment of interned enemy aliens in HO 213/494-498

-The National Archives hold no lists of First World War enemy PoWs.
-It may be best to contact another organisation (see section 9).
+The National Archives holds no lists of First World War enemy PoWs.
+For records of individual prisoners it will usually prove more fruitful to contact another organisation (see section 7).